airr-community/common-repo-wg/recommendations.md

 Working Groups to advance development of:

 1. customized metadata for submission of AIRR sequencing data to INSDC databases,
-2. standardized queries to be supported by the distributed repositories,
+2. standardized queries to be supported by the compliant repositories,
 3. data elements with computable specifications,
 4. a standardized data submission process and associated submission formats, and
 3. more detailed specifications for recommended technologies for repository implementation.